 What Is The Cheapest Month To Go To Disney World?

 Years ago Disney World moved to date-based pricing for all of their tickets in an attempt to distribute crowds more evenly throughout the year.

-This means that when you visit will greatly affect how much you pay for your tickets.
+This means that when you visit will GREATLY affect how much you pay for your tickets.

-Not surprisingly, the most expensive times to visit Disney World are during Christmas, Easter, and on other major holidays.
+Not surprisingly, the most expensive times to visit Disney World are during Christmas, Easter, and other major holidays.